Cinta Fitri (web series)

 Cinta Fitri (lit.
-'Fitri's love') is an Indonesian drama web series adapted from television series of the same title which aired on WeTV and iflix.
+'Fitri's love') is an Indonesian drama streaming television series adapted from television series of the same title which aired on WeTV and iflix.
 Producted by MD Entertainment and Umbara Brothers Film.
 This web series is the first web series from Anggy Umbara.
 It starred Tissa Biani and Rizky Nazar.
 The series is also airing on Trans TV on 15 November 2021.

 Plot

 Fitri has to struggle to survive in Jakarta after her dream of getting married ran aground due to the death of her future husband.
 Fitri's kindness was later paid off by her meeting with Farel; Jakarta man who later fell in love with her.